Spiritleaf is about enjoying life with those who make us happy and viewing every day as an opportunity to try something new!

 In our social environment, non-verbal communication is a silent mediator.
 It provides us with a ‘mode’ for conveying messages without the use of verbal language We are able to infer emotions through non-verbal communication and influence perception of our competence, power, and vulnerability.

-3) Do you have any favorite spots that you’ve painted or drawn?
+3) Do you have any favourite spots that you’ve painted or drawn?